inertialsense/docs.inertialsense.com/docs/user-manual/dead-reckoning/dead_reckoning.md

 ### Enabling

-Dead reckoning is enabled by setting the `DID_FLASH_CONFIG.insDynModel` to 4 for ground vehicles.
+Dead reckoning is enabled by setting the `DID_FLASH_CONFIG.dynamicModel` to 4 for ground vehicles.
 This is done automatically during Learning Mode and stored to flash memory.

 ### Learning Mode